ArthurCbn/cabot/README.md

 ```

 `mp3_copy` is useful if you want to have a copy of every downloaded tracks in mp3 320kbps.
+`disable_key_analysis` allows you to get rid of this feature if it bothers you.

 ### Qobuz credentials